threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 caddy run --config /etc/caddy/Caddyfile
 ```

 The script **caddy.sh** sets the proper port depending on the network configuration (e.g. IPv4 or Gateway) in the first if/else section.
 In the second if/else section, the script also makes sure that the proper domain is given to Nextcloud All-in-One.
 This quickens the installation process as the user doesn't have to set the domain in Nextcloud AIO after deployment.
-We also disable a feature that's not relevant if the user didn't reserve an IPv4 address and insert a note about that.
+We also disable a feature that's not relevant if the user didn't reserve an IPv4 address and we insert a note about that.

 ### sshd_init.sh